marcuslull/BookManager/projectNotes.md

 Unit and integration tests highlight your focus on building robust and reliable APIs.
 Further Enhancements (API Focus):

-Implement HATEOAS with pagination for handling large datasets of books.
+Implement HATEOAS with pagination for handling large datasets of bookEntities.
 Introduce versioning for your API to handle future updates.
 Add filtering capabilities to search results based on additional criteria (e.g., minimum rating).